-Having said that, a speed training program for football players will have a large degree of overlap with that of Olympic athletes but with a limited requirement for the type of speed endurance work performed by sprinters during the summer track season.
-Instead, a football program should primarily emphasise acceleration techniques with a smaller component of top speed work so that for the rare occasions that a full sprint is required, the player is able to maintain his top speed for longer.
+A speed training program for football players will have a significant degree of overlap with that of Olympic athletes but with a limited requirement for the type of speed endurance work performed by sprinters during the summer track season.
+Instead, a football program should primarily emphasise acceleration techniques with a smaller component of top speed work so that for the rare occasions for a full sprint, the player can maintain his high speed for longer.

-Although there are many differing views on how to train speed, the approach used by Francis (1992) is one which works well for integrating the other aspects of football training.
+Although there are many differing views on how to train speed, the approach used by Francis (1992) is one that works well for integrating the other aspects of football training.

 Speed Training Template for Off-Season

-Rest times between sprints should be 2-3 minutes for 10m work, 3-5 minutes for 20m work, and 4-6 minutes for 30m work to ensure full recovery is attained.
+Rest times between sprints should be 2-3 minutes for 10m work, 3-5 minutes for 20m work and 4-6 minutes for 30m work to ensure a full recovery.

 The astute reader will notice the sprints are combined on a day where the weights pushed will be heavy.
 Depending on the athlete's needs, they could sprint in the morning and do the weights in the evening or vice versa.
 Both approaches will work.
 The main factor behind placing sprints on the same day as weight training the legs is to allow for a greater central nervous system (CNS) and muscular recovery.
 Trying to sprint on separate days (e.g. on Tuesday) would mean the legs still being fatigued from the day before and then having less rest before the next weight session for legs.
 By contrast, combining weight training with legwork on the same day is something sprint coaches usually recommend.

 With another high-intensity day scheduled for Thursday, Wednesday is a time to rest and recuperate.
-Some mobility and drill work is okay for those who need it though.
+Some mobility and drill work is okay for those who need it.

 Thursday's sprint training session is partnered with a low load, explosive lifting weight training day.
 The sprint distances complement the weights by being of a greater distance and speed.
-This is the day when the football player will work his maximum speed, but we keep acceleration work in, albeit at a reduced volume, as acceleration is a very important factor for football as well as helping to Warm-up the body for the top speed work.
+This is the day when the football player will work at their maximum speed.
+Still, we keep acceleration work in, albeit at a reduced volume, as acceleration is an essential factor for football as well as helping to Warm-up the body for the top speed work.
 Rest times can be up to 10min long for the top speed sprints.
-The work conducted has to be of a high quality with full muscular and CNS recovery between sprints the aim of the athlete.
+The work conducted has to be of high quality with full muscular and CNS recovery between sprints.

 Saturday is the day when we should be at our freshest.
-There is no weight training prior to training and we are furthest removed from the draining effects of the heavy weight training conducted on Monday and Tuesday.
+There is no weight training before training, and we are furthest removed from the draining effects of the heavyweight training conducted on Monday and Tuesday.
 There is a greater emphasis on top speed work this time with an increase in the distance up to 60m.
 This should be the time the athlete is setting his best times.

 Going Past a Week

-At this point, it should be pointed out that the approach given is for a sample training week in the off-season.
-Strength and speed training should still be periodised as normal.
-A favoured approach of many programs is to gradually increase training volume and intensity before incorporating a week of reduced volume and intensity to allow for supercompensation and CNS recovery to take place.
-A 3/1 split of hard training followed by an easier "unloading" week will help promote continued improvements rather than trying to constantly add weight/sets/sprints to the program which will only lead to stagnation.
+At this point, be aware that the approach given is for a sample training week in the off-season.
+Strength and speed training should still be periodised as usual.
+A favoured method of many programs is to gradually increase training volume and intensity before incorporating a week of reduced volume and intensity to allow for super-compensation and CNS recovery to take place.
+A 3/1 split of hard training followed by a more relaxed "unloading" week will help promote continued improvements rather than trying to continually add weight/sets/sprints to the program which will only lead to stagnation.

-At the same time, other exercises and techniques will usually be incorporated to provide the athlete's body with new challenges but the overall goal should remain the same which is to increase strength and speed over the long haul.
+At the same time, other exercises and techniques will usually be incorporated to provide the athlete's body with new challenges.
+Still, the overall goal should remain the same, which is to increase strength and speed over the long haul.

 Most 100m sprinters will usually go from a program where strength increases are emphasised in winter to one where weight training is restricted to maintenance only so that full attention can be devoted to maximal speed work during the summer months.

-Of course, for American Football players, they may have a differing view on which element needs emphasising, but the fact remains that given that neither strength or speed improvements in-season are realistic, the player should look at his off-season training program and consider which variable he needs to work on the most.
+Of course, American Football players may have a differing view on which element needs emphasising.
+Still, the fact remains that given that neither strength nor speed improvements in-season are realistic, the player should look at his off-season training program and consider which variable he needs to work on the most.
 Then, he can perform a greater or lesser amount of speed or strength work as deemed appropriate by him and his coaching staff.
 For a strong athlete with limited speed, this would mean reducing the volume of his weight work on his training days and training speed first in the training day when the CNS and muscular system is freshest.
 On the other hand, a weak, fast athlete may wish to perform a limited amount of speed work and increase his weight training volume so that he can bring up his strength levels quicker.

-Many other factors beyond how the athlete structures his training are important including mobility drills, nutritional support, supplementation, recovery and regeneration techniques, and technical work.
+Many other factors beyond how the athlete structures his training are essential, including mobility drills, nutritional support, supplementation, recovery and regeneration techniques, and technical work.
 Although these are beyond the scope of this article, each element should be implemented carefully.
-Please check the other articles at this site for further reading.
+Please check the other articles on this site for further reading.